marcelrienks/Prosperity/docs/product-requirements-document.md

 ### FR-4: Cash Balance Management

-**Purpose:** Maintain accurate available cash balance per account, updated by deposits, transfers, and stock purchases.
+**Purpose:** Maintain accurate available cash balance per account.
+Cash balances are calculated at transaction time (optionally) but remain fully editable to account for any adjustments needed.

 #### FR-4.1: Cash Balance Tracking
 **Description:** Each account maintains a cash balance representing uninvested funds.
+This balance can be updated automatically at transaction time (user preference) or manually adjusted at any time.

+**Cash Balance Philosophy:**
+- **Flexible Calculation:** Transactions (deposits, withdrawals, transfers, purchases, sales) can optionally update cash balance automatically, or balances can be managed entirely manually
+- **No Required Fields:** Transaction amounts, fees, and costs are optional - system calculates with available data
+- **Fully Editable:** All holding values and cash balances remain editable after creation
+- **No Audit Trail:** Only current final values are stored, not historical changes
+- **Manual Adjustments Welcome:** Users can adjust cash balance anytime for dividends, interest, fees, or corrections

 **Cash Balance Rules:**
 - **Initial State:** Cash Balance = $0 (unless migrated from existing data)
-- **Deposits:** Cash Balance += Deposit Amount
+- **Deposits:** Cash Balance += Deposit Amount (optional automatic update)
+- **Withdrawals:** Cash Balance -= Withdrawal Amount (optional automatic update)
-- **Transfers In:** Cash Balance += Transfer Amount
+- **Transfers In:** Cash Balance += Transfer Amount (optional automatic update)
-- **Transfers Out:** Cash Balance -= Transfer Amount
+- **Transfers Out:** Cash Balance -= Transfer Amount (optional automatic update)
-- **Stock Purchases:** When adding or editing a holding with increased investment, optionally decrease Cash Balance by the additional investment (user preference in Settings)
+- **Stock Purchases:** Optionally decrease Cash Balance by purchase amount (user preference)
+- **Stock Sales:** Optionally increase Cash Balance by sale proceeds (user preference)
-- **Manual Adjustments:** Cash Balance can be adjusted manually for any reason (interest, corrections, etc.)
+- **Manual Adjustments:** Cash Balance can be adjusted manually for any reason (dividends, interest, fees, corrections, etc.)

 **Display Requirements:**
 - Cash balance displayed on Summary Dashboard per account
 - Cash balance displayed in Investments page account summary
-- Cash balance editable directly (manual adjustment with description)
+- Cash balance directly editable at any time (manual adjustment)
+- Edit functionality clearly visible and accessible

 **Acceptance Criteria:**
 - [ ] Cash balance starts at $0 for new accounts
-- [ ] Deposits increase cash balance correctly
-- [ ] Transfers update both accounts correctly
-- [ ] Stock purchases optionally decrease cash balance
+- [ ] Transactions can optionally update cash balance automatically (user setting)
 - [ ] Cash balance visible on Dashboard and Investments page
-- [ ] Manual adjustments allowed with audit trail
+- [ ] Manual adjustments allowed at any time without description requirement
+- [ ] All values remain editable - no fields are locked or read-only
+- [ ] No audit trail or history tracking implemented

 #### FR-4.2: Manual Cash Adjustment
-**Description:** Allow direct adjustment of cash balance for interest, corrections, or other manual updates.
+**Description:** Allow direct adjustment of cash balance for dividends, interest, fees, corrections, or any other reason.
+No description or justification required.

 **Behavior:**
-- "Adjust Cash" button on account summary
+- "Edit Cash Balance" or direct inline edit on account summary
 - Form fields:
-  - Account
+  - Account (pre-selected if editing from account view)
+  - New Cash Balance Amount
-  - Adjustment Amount (positive or negative)
+  - OR Adjustment Amount (positive or negative delta)
-  - Description/Reason
-  - Date
 - On submit:
-  - Update Cash Balance
+  - Update Cash Balance to new value
-  - Log adjustment in transaction history
   - Display success message
+- **No logging or audit trail required** - simple value update

 **Acceptance Criteria:**
-- [ ] Manual adjustment form accessible
+- [ ] Manual adjustment accessible from Dashboard and Investments page
-- [ ] Cash balance updates correctly
+- [ ] Cash balance updates immediately
-- [ ] Adjustment logged with description
+- [ ] No description or reason field required
-- [ ] Visible in transaction history
+- [ ] No audit trail or history maintained
+- [ ] Changes reflected immediately across all views

 ---